Seneca-ICTOER/OSM620v1/docs/Assignments/assignment1.md

 > **IMPORTANT:** The RRAS service must be in a *Started* state (green icon)!
 > Adding the ports below when the service is disabled will cause configuration damage that is very difficult to fix.

-> **Screenshots:** Take full-desktop screenshots of the following:
+> **Screenshots:** Take screenshots of the following:
-> 1. Step 7
+> 1. Step 8 (Screenshot 11)

 Let's set this up.

+1. In RRAS, verify that the service is online (look for the green icon.)
+If it isn't, right-click and select: **All Tasks > Start**.
-1. In RRAS, find the *Ports* entry.
+2. Find the *Ports* entry.
-2. Right-click and select **Properties**.
+3. Right-click and select **Properties**.
-3. The *Ports Properties* window appears.
+4. The *Ports Properties* window appears.
-4. We have some major changes to make here.
+5. We have some major changes to make here.
 To make changes, you'll click on one of the entries and then select the **Configure...** button.
 When you change the number of ports, a popup asking if you're sure will appear when you hit **OK**.
 Select **Yes**.
-5. Verify the following settings, and change the *Number of ports* on your setup that don't match the values below:
+6. Verify the following settings, and change the *Number of ports* on your setup that don't match the values below:
 	1. WAN Miniport (SSTP): **0**
 	2. WAN Miniport (IKEv2): **0**
 	3. WAN Miniport (PPTP): **0**